cwiechmann/airports/README.md

-# airports
+# Sample API
-A sample project
+A sample project supposed to be replicated automatically using CI/CD into the Axway API-Management solution.

-## Preparation
-- start the API-Builder project
-`